ryanra/rust/src/doc/tutorial.md

 of their contents and so the compiler cannot reason about those properties.

-You can instruct the compiler, however, that the contents of a trait object must acribe to a particular bound with a trailing colon (`:`).
+You can instruct the compiler, however, that the contents of a trait object must ascribe to a particular bound with a trailing colon (`:`).
 These are examples of valid types:

 ~~~rust